 When it comes to your readers’ privacy, there’s a big difference between tips.nytimes.com and nytimes.com/tips.
 One introduces needless risk to readers, while the other is benign.
 What’s the big deal?

 Most modern news websites now offer HTTPS (e.g., https://freedom.press), which helps secure users’ browsing traffic between their computer and the website itself.
-However, the fact that someone visited an HTTPS website is still visible to intermediaries, such as the Internet Service Provider (e.g., Comcast, Verizon).
+However, the fact that someone visited an HTTPS website is still visible to intermediaries, such as internet service providers like Comcast or Verizon.
 How’s this possible?

-When you connect to a website, something called the Domain Name Service (DNS) is working in the background to ensure that the name you type in (e.g., https://freedom.press) will automatically connect to a number (e.g., 172.67.6.99) associated with the server where the website is hosted.
-In the course of connecting, DNS needs to see the domain name the user is trying to access.
-Internet Service Providers provide DNS for their customers, and can therefore see what websites users connect to.
+When you connect to a website, something called the Domain Name Service is working in the background to ensure that the name you type in (e.g., https://freedom.press) will automatically connect to a number (e.g., 172.67.6.99) associated with the server where the website is hosted.
+In the course of connecting, the DNS needs to see the domain name the user is trying to access.
+ISPs provide the DNS for their customers and can therefore see what websites users connect to.

-To the Internet Service Provider, DNS requests to subdomains (e.g., tips.nytimes.com) look different than domain names (e.g., nytimes.com).
+To the ISP, DNS requests to subdomains (e.g., tips.nytimes.com) look different than domain names (e.g., nytimes.com).
 That’s why there’s a big difference between tips.nytimes.com and nytimes.com/tips — while the first web address reveals this request is directed to the tip section of the media organization’s website, the second reveals that someone is requesting something on nytimes.com.
-The first URL signals the reader is potentially curious about sending a tip, but the second looks like a simple visit.
+The first URL signals the reader is potentially curious about sending a tip, but the second looks like a simple website visit.

 Speaking to the tradeoffs

-While you don’t want to scare folks away, to ensure they’re reaching out safely it’s important to share the properties of the communication channels you support.
-In practice this means describing the advantages and disadvantages of each channel as concisely as possible.
+While you don’t want to scare folks away, it’s important to share the properties of the communication channels you support to ensure sources are reaching out safely.
+In practice, this means describing the advantages and disadvantages of each channel as concisely as possible.

-At Freedom of the Press Foundation, we surveyed over 80 news organizations’ secure tip pages to learn what communications channels they support for accepting tips.
-Newsrooms commonly support a small handful of tools that help facilitate private conversations, and that can obscure the identity of the sender.
-These tools include encrypted messaging apps, Signal and WhatsApp, secure emails with PGP encryption, postal mail, as well as SecureDrop, the whistleblowing submission system.
-To ensure sources reach out safely, it's necessary to outline some of the benefits and tradeoffs of these channels.
+Newsrooms commonly support a handful of tools that help facilitate private conversations and can obscure the identity of the sender.
+These tools include encrypted messaging apps such as Signal, secure emails with PGP encryption, web forms, postal mail, and the whistleblowing submission system SecureDrop.
+To ensure sources reach out safely, it’s necessary to outline some of the benefits and trade-offs of these channels.

 Signal